RobSimons1/ocean-dictionary/README.md

 * User LOGIN and REGISTER options.

 * Voting on words Page?
 Thumbs up and down.
-Difficult without user login credentials.
+Difficult to implement without user login credentials.

 * Could not create Text Index?

+* Comments and Messaging service originally planned in Wireframes.
+Difficult to implement without user login credentials.

+* Online Store originally planned in Wireframes.
+Difficult to implement without user login credentials.

 ## Technologies Used
 The languages, frameworks, libraries and other tools utilised for building this web-app are: